 Skip to content

-• updating the default compiler from GCC 8 (module gnu8) to GCC 13 (module gnu13).
+• The default compiler updated from GCC 8 (module gnu8) to GCC 13 (module gnu13).

-• updating the default MPI distribution from OpenMPI 3 (module openmpi3) to OpenMPI 5 (module openmpi5).
+• The default MPI distribution updated from OpenMPI 3 (module openmpi3) to OpenMPI 5 (module openmpi5).

 Submitting jobs to the updated cluster